Custom images for Windows 365 Cloud PC

 In my demo scenario I divided all the steps into separate actions to make it more easy to read, but you can combine it easily in GitHub Actions or Azure DevOps.
 Also, you can use the variables from Azure DevOps variable groups or retrieve info from Azure key vault to fill the variables.

 All scripts can be found on my GitHub and can be used in other environments when changing variables.
+The variables can be found in the vars folder.
 Always check first before running scripts! |

 Scenario: